-It’s not just the decor though – the food follows suit, as the dishes you know and love have been given new life.
-We’re talking hanging chicken skewers with sauce you can drizzle on from above and beef in black bean sauce, served in the shell of a pepper.
+It’s not just the decor – the food follows suit, as the dishes you know and love have been given new life.
+We’re talking hanging chicken skewers with sweet and sour sauce you can drizzle on from above and beef in black bean sauce, served in the shell of a pepper.
 Even the fortune cookies are different – they’re filled with Nutella.

 Mans Market, West Point (next to Primo Ristorante), Leeds, West Yorkshire, LS1 4JY.

 It’s not just the food that makes eating out at this Leeds restaurant unique though – it’s the experience too.
 It’s a hands-on feed that will see you scooping up your food with traditional injera bread.
-And while the restaurant itself may look a little plain, the warmth of the owners more than makes up for it.
+And while the restaurant itself may look a little plain, you may even feel like you’re walked into someone’s home, the warmth of the owners more than makes up for it.

 Abyssinia, 12 Ashley Road, Harehills, Leeds, West Yorkshire, LS9 7AB.